 - Add all the remaining ingredients except the Romano cheese into the blender, and slowly pour the olive oil into the blender until it all comes together and the blender is full.

-- Add two cups of pesto and mix into your pasta in the same pot you boiled the pasta in to keep it warm.
-Sautee mushrooms in olive oil until tender and mix into the pasta.
-Most pestos use pine nuts instead of mushrooms, but they are expensive and some people cannot eat nuts, so Suzzycue chose to let everyone eat her pesto.
+- Add 2 cups of pesto and mix into your pasta in the same pot you boiled the pasta in to keep it warm.
+Saute mushrooms in olive oil until tender and mix into the pasta.
+Most pestos use pine nuts instead of mushrooms, but they are expensive, and some people cannot eat nuts.
+Suzzycue chose to let everyone eat her pesto.

 - Finish off by decorating your pesto pasta with some of the ingredients you made it with to impress your guests.
 Enjoy!

 |Serving size: 85g|

 |Fat 10 g||15%|

 |Saturated fat 1 g||5%|

 |Unsaturated fat 7 g|

 |Fiber 9 g||36%|